-The above loans were made by the CDB to the Government of St Vincent and the Grenadines for onlending by the Government to the Company.
-The loan agreements provide that:
+The above loan was made by the CDB to the Government of St. Vincent and the Grenadines for on-lending by the Government to the Company.
+The loan agreement provides that:

 - (1) all payments of principal and interest shall be made by the Company to CDB and such payments shall be deemed payments by the Company to the Government. - (2) the loans are to be secured by execution of a debenture giving a first floating charge over the undertaking and its uncalled capital.